abdelachbani/Rythm-Visualizer/README.md

 ### Run locally (no build required)
 1. Clone or download this repository.
-2. Open index.html by double‑clicking it, or serve the directory with any static server.
+2. Open index.html by double‑clicking it or serve the directory with any static server.
 3. Click "Choose file" and select an audio file (e.g., MP3).
 The track will load and start looping.

 That’s it!
 Everything runs client‑side.